gyuwon/express-play/README.md

 ## The HTTP Request Handler Routing

-An example of the object graph, HTTP methods and 'id' argument based resource location routing:
+The framework maps resource handler routings automatically using the object graph, function names and 'id' parameter that is special in express-play.
 ```javascript
 // /app/controllers/contents/posts.js
 function PostsController() {